thennavanr/decorators/README.md

 * delegates through all decorators
 * can use same decorator more than once on component
 * transparently uses component's original interface

-Drawbacks:

-* type is of the final decorator
+* class is the component

 How it's used: